shaiggon/pikkukoski-analysis/README.md

 There are some reasons given by the
 [Helsinki outdoor website](https://www.hel.fi/fi/kulttuuri-ja-vapaa-aika/ulkoilu-puistot-ja-luontokohteet/uimarannat/uimaveden-laatu-ja-sinilevat).
-The reason for the pollution of the water during heavy rain is wastewater overflows (hulevesi).
+The biggest reason for the pollution of the water during heavy rain seems to be wastewater overflows (hulevesi).
 And because Pikkukoski is at the downstream of Vantaanjoki it is one of the most polluted of swimming beaches in Helsinki as all the bacteria and unwanted materials are pouring to the water all along the river.